UNO-IST-Support/IST-Printer_for_Linux/README.md

 You will need to click the dropdown for network printers, select add, and choose Windows Printer via SAMBA.
 In the SMB Printer field, type 'printers/ISTPrinter' without the quotes.
+To set your authentification details now, you can.
-In the user field, you will put your UNO NetID (example is if your NetID is jsmith, you will enter UNOMAHA\\jsmith) In the password field, put your UNO NetID Password. then click forward
+In the user field, you will put your UNO NetID (example is if your NetID is jsmith, you will enter UNOMAHA\\jsmith) In the password field, put your UNO NetID Password.
+You will need to click the "Set auth details now" button, then click forward

 ![samba](pictures/samba2.PNG)